turingschool/gear-up/Mod2_Week1_Empathy_and_Privilege.markdown

 ### Reflection Questions

-Once finished reviewing the list, write in your notebook on these questions.
+Once finished reviewing the list, respond in your notebook to these questions.

 *   What were some factors that you have never thought of before?
 *   What statement made you think most?
 If you could add a statement, what would it be?